Joe Biden signs $1 trillion infrastructure bill into law | DW | 15.11.2021

 Biden's infrastructure bill will provide funding to repair bridges and roads as well as replace lead water pipes, build an electric vehicle charging network and expand high speed internet access.

-It represents the most important infrastructure investment in the United States since the federal network of highways under the Eisenhower administration in the 1950s.
+It represents the "most significant" infrastructure investment in the United States since the federal network of highways under the Eisenhower administration in the 1950s, according to the Biden administration.

 However, the final version of Biden's infrastructure plan was a paired down version of a larger vision.